GoogleCloudPlatform/iap-gcip-web-toolkit/README.md

 will be able to use IdPs that are supported by GCIP (SAML, OIDC, social etc) to authenticate users.

-`gcip-iap-js` implements the protocol used to integrate GCIP (Google Cloud's Identity Platform) for authenticating external identities with IAP (Identity Aware Proxy).
+`gcip-iap` implements the protocol used to integrate GCIP (Google Cloud's Identity Platform) for authenticating external identities with IAP (Identity Aware Proxy).
 Developers will have to host a sign-in UI (or just use